Project Spotlight: On Wings of Eagles

-On Wings of Eagles is a Fellowship program that assists needy Jews in making aliyah (immigrating to Israel).
-They come from all over the world — Russia, Argentina, India, Muslim countries, and elsewhere — to escape anti-Semitism and extreme poverty, and to realize the dream of living in their biblical homeland.
-When they arrive in Israel, On Wings of Eagles provides them with klitah (resettlement) assistance to help them become full, productive citizens.
+Thankfully, The Fellowship’s On Wings of Eagles program assists needy Jews in making aliyah on Fellowship Freedom Flights.
+They come from all over the world — Russia, France, Ukraine, Argentina, and elsewhere — to escape anti-Semitism and extreme poverty, and to realize the dream of living in their biblical homeland.
+Just ask Valeriia and her family.